DuPont Analysis Calculator for ROE Drivers

 These ranges become much more useful when paired with context.
 A grocery chain may naturally have lower margins but higher turnover, while a software company may show the opposite pattern.
 A utility may operate with a different leverage profile than a consulting firm.
 The right comparison set matters.

-Like any ratio-based tool, DuPont analysis depends on the quality of the underlying accounting data.
+DuPont analysis is only as reliable as the accounting data underneath it.
 If net income includes unusual gains or losses, profit margin may not reflect normal operations.
 If assets are revalued, impaired, or affected by acquisitions, asset turnover may shift for reasons that have little to do with day-to-day efficiency.
 If equity changes because of share repurchases, new issuance, or accumulated losses, the equity multiplier may move sharply even when operations are stable.

 The calculator also assumes that beginning and ending balances are enough to represent the period.
 That is usually reasonable for a quick analysis, but it may miss large swings within the year.
 Seasonal businesses, rapidly growing companies, and firms with major transactions may require more detailed averaging or additional review.